girlscript/winter-of-contributing/C_CPP/Fundamentals/Variadic Functions/Variadic-Functions.md

 The code is pretty much self explanatory due to the comments.
 Here, the number of arguments is 3 and the numbers to be added are 1, 4 and 6 which sum up to 11.

 So, we can see that a variadic function has the following advantages over a normal function:
->> Passing a slice in a function is very easy.
+>> It makes passing a slice in a function very easy.

->> Useful when the number of parameters is unknown.
+>> It is useful when the number of parameters is unknown.

->> Increases the readability of the program.
+>> It increases the readability of the program.

 Another macro that can be used in case of variadic functions is <b>va_copy</b>.
 It is not compulsory to use this macro but it comes in handy in case of certain program.
 It has the following syntax:
 ```